Wilfred/difftastic/README.md

 ## Compilation

-To re-compile the grammar, navigate to the `tree-sitter` directory and run:
+To re-compile the grammar, run:

 >`tree-sitter generate`